 Shimeng Yu received the B.S. degree in microelectronics from Peking University, Beijing, China in 2009, and the M.S. degree and Ph.D. degree in electrical engineering from Stanford University, Stanford, CA, USA in 2011, and in 2013, respectively.
 He is currently an assistant professor of electrical engineering and computer engineering at Arizona State University, Tempe, AZ, USA.

-Among his honors, he is a recipient of the Stanford Graduate Fellowship from 2009 to 2012, the IEEE Electron Devices Society Masters Student Fellowship in 2010, the IEEE Electron Devices Society PhD Student Fellowship in 2012, the DOD-DTRA Young Investigator Award in 2015, the NSF Faculty Early CAREER Award in 2016, and the ASU Fulton Outstanding Assistant Professor in 2017, and the IEEE Electron Devices Society Early Career Award in 2017, and the ACM SIGDA Outstanding New Faculty Award in 2018.
+Among his honors, he is a recipient of the DOD-DTRA Young Investigator Award in 2015, the NSF Faculty Early CAREER Award in 2016, the ASU Fulton Outstanding Assistant Professor in 2017, the IEEE Electron Devices Society Early Career Award in 2017, and the ACM SIGDA Outstanding New Faculty Award in 2018.

 He served the Technical Program Committee for IEEE International Symposium on Circuits and Systems (ISCAS) 2015-2017, ACM/IEEE Design Automation Conference (DAC) 2017-2018, ACM/IEEE International Conference on Computer-Aided Design (ICCAD) 2018 and IEEE International Electron Devices Meeting (IEDM) 2017-2018, etc.